Computing HF^ by factoring mapping classes: Computing (with) type A invariants

 An explicit form of the $\Ainf$ structure on $H_*(\CFAAa(\Id))$ is constructed in the proof of Lemma~\ref{lem:HomologicalPerturbation}.
 We can think of this graphically, as follows.
 Consider the directed graph whose nodes correspond to the $30$ generators of $\Hom_{\Alg}(\CFDDa(\Id),{\Alg})$.
-Draw an edge from $v_1$ to $v_2$ labelled by a basis vector $a$ for the algebra if $v_2$ appears in $m_2(v_1,a)$; include another kind of edge---a {\em $T$-labelled edge}---from $v_1$ to $v_2$ if $v_2$ appears in $T(v_1)$.
-All $\Ainf$ operations on $H_*(\CFAAa(\Id))$ correspond to paths with the following properties: \begin{itemize} \item The path starts and ends at vertices labelled $X$ or $Y$. \item The initial and final edges in the graph are labelled by algebra elements. \item the path alternates between edges labelled by algebra elements and $T$-labelled edges. \end{itemize} Each such path corresponds to a term in an $\Ainf$ operation, starting at the initial vertex $v$, with coefficient $1$ in the terminal vertex $w$; and the sequence of algebra elements give the sequence of operations.
-More precisely, if $r_1,\dots r_m$ and $\ell_1,\dots, \ell_n$ are the sequence of algebra elements in the order they are encountered, where here $r_i$ correspond to those labelled by algebra elements gotten by products of $\rho_j$, while $\ell_i$ correspond to those gotten as products of the $\lambda_j$, then this path gives a contribution of $w$ in the operation $m_{1,n,m}(v, (\ell_1\otimes \dots\otimes \ell_n), (r_1\otimes \dots\otimes r_m))$.
-Note that paths of the above type in this graph coincide with the smaller graph, where we include algebra-labelled edges only in cases where the terminal point of the edge is either the initial vertex of a $T$-labelled edge, or it is one of $X$ or $Y$.
+Draw an edge from $v_1$ to $v_2$ labeled by a basis vector $a$ for the algebra if $v_2$ appears in $m_2(v_1,a)$; include another kind of edge---a {\em $T$-labeled edge}---from $v_1$ to $v_2$ if $v_2$ appears in $T(v_1)$.
+All $\Ainf$ operations on $H_*(\CFAAa(\Id))$ correspond to paths with the following properties: \begin{itemize} \item The path starts and ends at vertices labeled $X$ or $Y$. \item The initial and final edges in the graph are labeled by algebra elements. \item the path alternates between edges labeled by algebra elements and $T$-labeled edges. \end{itemize} Each such path corresponds to a term in an $\Ainf$ operation, starting at the initial vertex $v$, with coefficient $1$ in the terminal vertex $w$; and the sequence of algebra elements give the sequence of operations.
+More precisely, if $r_1,\dots r_m$ and $\ell_1,\dots, \ell_n$ are the sequence of algebra elements in the order they are encountered, where here $r_i$ correspond to those labeled by algebra elements gotten by products of $\rho_j$, while $\ell_i$ correspond to those gotten as products of the $\lambda_j$, then this path gives a contribution of $w$ in the operation $m_{1,n,m}(v, (\ell_1\otimes \dots\otimes \ell_n), (r_1\otimes \dots\otimes r_m))$.
+Note that paths of the above type in this graph coincide with the smaller graph, where we include algebra-labeled edges only in cases where the terminal point of the edge is either the initial vertex of a $T$-labeled edge, or it is one of $X$ or $Y$.
 This smaller graph is illustrated in Figure~\ref{fig:Genus1AAgraph} (except that we have drawn several vertices corresponding to $X$ and $Y$, for clarity).

 For instance, we see at once that $m_{1,1,1}(X_0,\rho_3,\lambda_2)=Y_0$, via the path through $X$, $H_9$, $T_9$, and $Y$.
 More generally, by traveling around the loop through $H_9$, $T_9$, $H_8$, and $T_8$ we see that $m(X_0,\rho_3,\overbrace{\rho_{23},\dots,\rho_{23}}^{n}, \overbrace{\lambda_{12},\dots,\lambda_{12}}^n,\lambda_2)=Y_0$ for any $n\geq 0$.
 (Note that to draw this conclusion, we need to check that there are no other paths in the graph which give rise to a cancelling term.)